-All Employees of the Employer shall be eligible to participate under the Plan except: a.
-Employees included in a unit of employees covered under a collective bargaining agreement. □ b.
-Non-resident alien employees who did not receive US source income. c.
-Employees who are not reasonably expected to earn \$ (not to exceed \$5,000) during the Plan Year for which the contribution is being made d.
+All Employees of the Employer shall be eligible to participate under the Plan except:

+a.
+Employees included in a unit of employees covered under a collective bargaining agreement.

+b.
+Non-resident alien employees who did not receive US source income.

+□ c.
+Employees who are not reasonably expected to earn \$ (not to exceed \$5,000) during the Plan Year for which the contribution is being made. d.
 There are no eligibility requirements.
 All Employees are eligible to participate upon the later of the plan's effective date or the employee's date of hire.

-Each Eligible Employee will be eligible to become a Participant after having worked for the Employer during any prior years (not to exceed 2) and received at least \$ in compensation (not to exceed \$5,000), during each of such prior years.
-WRITTEN ALLOCATION FORMULA The Employer has agreed to provide contributions for the Plan Year as follows (complete only one choice): a.
+Each Eligible Employee will be eligible to become a Participant after having worked for the Employer during any prior years (not to exceed 2) and received in compensation (not to exceed \$5,000), during each of such prior years. at least \$ a.
 Matching Contribution - The amount of the Participant's Elective Deferral not in excess of 3% of such Participant's Compensation. b.
-Matching Contribution - The amount of the Participant's Elective Deferral not in excess of % (not less than 1% nor more than 3%) of each Participant's Compensation □ c.
-Nonelective Employer Contribution - 2% of each Participant's Compensation.
-The Employer has designated (insert Name & Title) to provide additional information to participants about the Employer's SIMPLE Plan.
+Matching Contribution - The amount of the Participant's Elective Deferral not in excess of % (not less than 1% nor not in excess of %) % (not less than 1% nor more than 3%) of each Participant's Compensation